 Overnight: Lake Malawi | Breakfast x 3, Lunch x 3, Dinner x 3

-Chipata - Luangwa.
+Lake Malawi - Luangwa - Lusaka Area.
 Today we head towards South Luangwa National Park.
 This breath taking park is situated on the Luangwa River in the Eastern part of Zambia, and it is the southernmost of three national parks in this region.
-South Luangwa was founded in 1938 as a game reserve, 1972 was the year it was declared as a national park, and today it covers over 9000 kilometres squared.
+South Luangwa was founded in 1938 as a game reserve, 1972 was the year it was declared as a national park, and today it covers over 9000 kilometers squared.
 Animals such as Giraffe, buffalo and Elephants can be found in abundance.
 The Luangwa river is home to many a hippo and croc.

 Overnight: Livingstone | Breakfast, Lunch, Dinner